boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

  - I'd like to add shebang detection into scc https://github.com/boyter/scc/issues/115
  - Some sort of check against number of github stars would be pretty neat.
  - Analysis against the number of commits would be very interesting.
+ - I want to add maintainability index calculations at some point.
+It would be very cool to see what projects are considered the most maintainable based on their size.

 ## So why bother?

-Well I can take some of this information and plug it into searchcode.com and scc even if just as some useful data points.
+Well I can take some of this information and plug it into searchcode.com and scc.
+Even if only some useful data points.
 The stated goal was pretty much this and it is potentially very useful to know how your project compares to others.
 Besides it was a fun way to spend a few days solving some interesting problems.
+Also I think it is safe to say that `scc` is a fairly reliable tool at this point.

 In addition, I am working on a tool that helps senior-developer or manager types analyze code looking for languages, large files, flaws etc... with the assumption you have to watch multiple repositories.
 You put in some code and it will tell you how maintainable it is and what skills you need to maintain it.
 Useful for determining if you should buy or maintain some code-base and getting an overview of what your development team is producing.
 Should in theory help teams scale through shared resources.
 Something like AWS Macie but for code is the angle I am working with.
 It's something I need for my day job and I suspect others may find use in it, or at least thats the theory.